Quality Contact Framework 111-22100000

 - Clause 15.2, staff phone calls may be monitored for quality evaluation.
 See Resources page for a link to the Enterprise Agreement

-- Clause I5.4, Staff must be notified in writing of any additional calls that are being evaluated outside of the Quality Call Framework.
+- Clause I5.4, Staff must be notified in writing of any additional calls that are being evaluated outside of the Quality Contact Framework.
 See the Process page for Business Rule: Out of scope listening

 - ensure quality of service